rain0r/stimmungskalender/README.md

 # stimmungskalender

 `stimmungskalender` is a mood calendar.
-It is a simple but effective way of keeping track of your mood daily mood and sleep.
+It is a simple but effective way of keeping track of your daily mood and sleep.

 This can can help you identify patterns to establish a better understanding of your wellbeing or sleeping habits.